This article explains verse 25 from a historic-messianic perspective.

 “God anointed Jesus of Nazareth with the Holy Spirit and power” (Acts 10:38).

 He was baptized in the fifteenth year of the Roman emperor Tiberius (Luke 3:1, 5, 21).
-Different chronologists put His baptism in different years.
+Different chronologists give different years for His baptism.
 A quick Google search came up with the following dates:

-483 years from 458 or 457 BC brings us to AD 26 or 27.
+If we add 483 years to 458/7 BC, we arrive at AD 26/27.
 (Remember, no year nil.
 From 1 BC to 1 AD is one year, not two.)
-Artaxerxes first decree therefore aligns well with the possible dates of Jesus’ baptism and we can assume 26/27 to be the correct date.
+Artaxerxes’ first decree, therefore, aligns well with the possible dates of Jesus’ baptism and we can assume 26/27 to be the correct date.

 We read about this distress in Nehemiah.